Anglo Chinese School, Sitiawan: Achievements

 ACS Sitiawan is ranked as a five star school by the Ministry of Education Malaysia.
 It is also ranked having the best computer laboratory in the state of Perak in 2017.
 This school is the first in Manjung to offer Dual Language Programme.

 The school band, ACS Military Band is actively involved in competitions such as the Perak State Marching Formation Competition from 2000 to 2009 which were held in Perak Stadium in Ipoh.
 The band had once won the best drum major award in district level in the year 2006 where the competition was held in the school field.
 ACS Military Band had won a silver medal in Malaysian National Band Competition (NATCOMP) state level, which was held in Shing Chung Secondary School, Sungai Siput in 2012.
 The band had once collaborated with Bethel Wind Symphony Orchestra from the United States to perform a concert in 2011.
 ACS Military Band is a bronze medallist for national level wind orchestra competition in 2013 (National Wind Orchestra Competition) and 2014 (National Wind Orchestra Festival), both organized by the faculty of music of Sultan of Idris Education University (UPSI).
 ACS Military band was involved in Royal Malaysian Navy Day parade in 2014, 2018 and 2019 respectively.
-On the 31st August 2020, ACS Military Band won a silver medal in the Online National Marching Parade Competition in conjunction with the country's 63rd anniversary of independence.
+On 31 August 2020, ACS Military Band won a silver medal in the Online National Marching Parade Competition in conjunction with the country's 63rd anniversary of independence.

 Students of the ACS Sitiawan are also active in various activities, such as joining the Langkawi International Regatta, national level sailing competition, football, badminton, taekwondo, chess, track and field, English debate, public speaking in English, cross country and silat.
 In 2015, a student made a history for the school in presenting his public speaking in front of His Majesty the Sultan of Perak, Sultan Nazrin Shah.
 In 2017, two students had successfully represented the school in the state level for cross country.
 In addition, the school's taekwondo team had participated in taekwondo championship in state levels, national games and SUKMA, raking in four gold medals for the school.